 Launch price: $1,799 / £1,099 | Type: AE | Top: Solid Sitka spruce | Back & sides: Solid Indian Rosewood | Neck: Mahogany | Scale: 25.6" | Fingerboard: Rosewood | Frets: 20 | Tuners: Gotoh SG301 tuners | Electronics: Ibanez Custom Electronics | Left-handed: No | Finish: Gloss

 Opening the case, the AE doesn't disappoint.
 There are the classic lines of the AE body, with just the right amount of bling, you instantly feel that you are looking at a quality instrument.
 As you'd expect from Ibanez, the neck, quite frankly is a dream.
 Featuring its advanced comfort profile to be found on all the AE range, it is slim and relatively shallow and combined with the silky satin finish makes it a joy to play.
 Tonally, the combination of Sitka spruce and the bracing result in a guitar that is seriously bright while still being well balanced and that definitely projects.
 It also sustains forever and, while uncomplicated, will sit exceptionally well in a band situation.
-At this price, the AE500 is a serious contender and gives the Martins and Gibsons in this price range a run for their money.
+At this price, the AE500 is a serious contender and gives the Martins and Gibsons in this price range a run for their money - it's one of the best Ibanez acoustic guitars on the market.

 Read the full review: Ibanez AE500-NT

-Want to get a good impression of how the SJ 200 sounds?
-Well Dylan can show you how it strums, Emmylou how it picks, or listen to Pete Townshend thrashing nine bells out of his one on Pinball Wizard.
+Want to get a good impression of how the SJ-200 sounds?
+Well, Dylan can show you how it strums, Emmylou how it picks, or listen to Pete Townshend thrashing nine bells out of his one on Pinball Wizard.
 You might also want to take in George Harrison’s Here Comes the Sun or anything by the Everly Brothers.
 As you'd expect, given the "reassuringly expensive" (i.e. enormous) price tag, the build quality throughout is faultless, superb.
 The first thing you notice when you sit down to play it is just how sweetly the neck sits in your hand and how easy it is to play.
-It’s a big lump of money, but when you buy the SJ 200 we guess you’re not just buying the guitar, you’re buying a piece of history.
+It’s a big lump of money, but when you buy the SJ-200, you’re not just buying the guitar; you’re buying a piece of history.